snimu/blog/contents/modded-nanogpt-x0/article.md

 # modded-nanogpt world record: Decoupling embedding size from model dimension

-I have achieved an (not yet official) [modded-nanogpt](https://github.com/KellerJordan/modded-nanogpt) medium track [world record](https://github.com/KellerJordan/modded-nanogpt/pull/124).
+I have achieved a (not yet official) [modded-nanogpt](https://github.com/KellerJordan/modded-nanogpt) medium track [world record](https://github.com/KellerJordan/modded-nanogpt/pull/124).

 The technique is simple: embed the token sequence using multiple independent embedding layers.
 Then, perform a weighted sum over these embeddings and the residual stream at the input to every transformer layer.
 The weights are learned, and differ from layer to layer.